matthewwdavis/SACNAS_Workshop/README.md

 17. For the dendrogram, do you think a larger or smaller kmer size better?
 Is there a difference?
 If so, why do you think?

-**Bonus question:** Change the colors of the large clades in the dengrogram to best reflect the larger scale classifications of the organisms.
-Feel free to use whatever kmer length you think makes the most sense.
-What colors did you choose and why?

 ## Conclusion